 - Level AAA – additions and improvements to web accessibility for differently-abled users.

-Level A is just the basic, whereas the level AA is the current standard for best practices of accessibility that is embraced by many organisation’s websites.
-The level AAA is a hope for the future that someday all the web products will go will be accessible.
+Level A is just the basic, whereas level AA is the current standard for best practices of accessibility that are embraced by many organizations’ websites.
+The level AAA is a hope for the future that someday all web products will go will be accessible.
 You may also learn about what is honors degree here!

 A draft for WCAG 3.0 is currently in the works and will develop into a W3C Standard for best practices of accessibility in a few years.
 For more detail, you can always check the W3C Accessibility Standard.